crouther/crouther.github.io/README.md

 ------
 *~3000+ lines of HTML (Divvied among multiple, customized base templates)*

--The majority of these pages follow the design guidelines listed below int he CSS stylesheet themes mentioned.
+-The majority of these pages follow the design guidelines listed below in the CSS stylesheet themes mentioned.

 #CSS
 ------